geotrev/undernet/site/docs/javascript.md

 Default: `undefined`

 Limits Undernet's initialization to a specific DOM with selector string `scopeString`.
-E.g., `#my-element-id`.
+E.g., `#wrapper-element`.
 Scroll down to learn more.

 #### `useFocusRing` (boolean)